Government of India: Supreme Court

 The Supreme Court of India is situated in New Delhi, the capital region of India.

 The Supreme Court is the highest judicial forum and final court of appeal under the Constitution of India, the highest constitutional court, with the power of constitutional review.
-Consisting of the Chief Justice of India and 33 sanctioned other judges, it has extensive powers in the form of original, appellate and advisory jurisdictions.
+Consisting of the Chief Justice of India and 37 sanctioned other judges, it has extensive powers in the form of original, appellate and advisory jurisdictions.

-As the final court of appeal of the country, it takes up appeals primarily against verdicts of the high courts of various states of the Union and other courts and tribunals.
+As the final court of appeal of the country, it takes up appeals primarily against verdicts of the High Courts of various states and other courts and tribunals.
 It safeguards fundamental rights of citizens and settles disputes between various governments in the country.
-As an advisory court, it hears matters which may specifically be referred to it under the constitution by the president.
-It also may take cognisance of matters on its own (or 'suo moto'), without anyone drawing its attention to them.
-The law declared by the supreme court becomes binding on all courts within India and also by the union and state governments.
-Per Article 142, it is the duty of the president to enforce the decrees of the supreme court.
+As an advisory court, it hears matters that may specifically be referred to it under the Constitution by the President.
+It also may take cognisance of matters on its own (or 'suo moto').
+The law declared by the Supreme Court becomes binding on all courts within India and also on the union and state governments.
+Per Article 142, it is the duty of the President to enforce the decrees of the Supreme Court.

-In addition, Article 32 of the constitution gives an extensive original jurisdiction to the supreme court concerning enforcing fundamental rights.
-It is empowered to issue directions, orders or writs, including writs in the nature of habeas corpus, mandamus, prohibition, quo warranto and certiorari to enforce them.
-The supreme court has been conferred with power to direct the transfer of any civil or criminal case from one state high court to another state high court, or from a Court subordinate to another state high court and the supreme court.
-Although the proceedings in the supreme court arise out of the judgment or orders made by the subordinate courts, of late the supreme court has started entertaining matters in which the interest of the public at large is involved.
+In addition, Article 32 of the Constitution gives extensive original jurisdiction to the Supreme Court concerning enforcement of fundamental rights.
+It is empowered to issue directions, orders, or writs, including writs in the nature of habeas corpus, mandamus, prohibition, quo warranto and certiorari to enforce them.
+The Supreme Court has been conferred with the power to direct the transfer of any civil or criminal matter from one High Court to another, or from a court subordinate to itself or a High Court.
+Although proceedings in the Supreme Court arise out of judgments or orders of subordinate courts, since the early 1970s the Supreme Court has started adjudicating matters of national importance, or matters of public interest.
 This may be done by any individual or group of persons either by filing a writ petition at the filing counter of the court or by addressing a letter to the Chief Justice of India, highlighting the question of public importance for redress.
 These are known as public interest litigations.